kyleabenson/AnsibleCDKAutomate/README.md

 Using homebrew to install packages on MacOSX
 Using specific virtualization products for each OS: On MacOS this is Virtualbox and on RHEL it is the standard KVM tools

+For MacOS, specific versions of both VirtualBox and Vagrant are required, specifically VirtualBox 5.0.26
+Vagrant 1.8.0

+ToDo:
+Move homebrew formulae to a git repo -- this may fix some of the weirdness with error handling from homebrew ansible modules

 Contributions to this project are welcome!